 Self-guided farmers market food tours throughout Seattle neighborhoods can offer local products from Washington State farms.
 At each market, you can take yourself on a self-guided food tours when you talk to the farmers who grow the food, and some farmers offer limited food samples.
 Be sure to visit the Information Booth found at most markets for information about what’s in season and other recommendations.
 Cooking demonstrations are offered sporadically during summer; check the website event calendar for each farmers market.
 Several farmers markets are open year-round in Seattle: Saturday in the University District and Sunday on Capitol Hill and in West Seattle and Ballard.
 From June to September, many more farmers markets open for the growing season in the Puget Sound region.
 Find a farmers market near you at http://www.pugetsoundfresh.org/markets/list.

 $3 Asian Food Walks in Seattle’s Chinatown.
 Twice a year you can treat your taste buds to a food tour of Asia when restaurants across Seattle’s Chinatown-International District offer a variety of $3 bites from China, Japan, Vietnam, Thailand, Cambodia, and beyond.
 The $3 Food Walk is held twice a year, winter and summer.
 The winter $3 Food Walk is held during the Lunar New Year Celebration in January or February.
-The summer $3 Food Walk is held during DragonFest in July.
+The summer $3 Food Walk is held in July during DragonFest.

 Chocolate food tours and tastings

-Free chocolate tasting in Seattle every Saturday during from 11:00am – 3:30pm takes place at the Chocolopolis retail store in Seattle’s Interbay neighborhood.
-The chocolate “Happy Hour” features a different theme each week with samples around that theme.
-This is a great opportunity to sample many types of chocolate and figure out what you like.
+Free chocolate tasting in Seattle takes place at the Chocolopolis retail store in Seattle’s Interbay neighborhood every Saturday, 11:00am-3:30pm and every Wednesday 1:00pm-6:00pm.
+Each week there is a different theme with chocolate samples.
+This is a great opportunity to sample different bars and figure out what you like.
 It’s also a really fun afternoon and a great way to meet other chocolate lovers.
 More info: https://www.chocolopolis.com/.

 Free and $5 chocolate factory tours in Issaquah.
 Boehm’s Candies offers free self-guided (and cheap guided) tours at their beautiful chalet in Issaquah, located about 15 miles east of Seattle, about off I-90.
-Free Self-Guided Window Tours are available anytime during business hours and allow you to watch (and smell!) candy makers as they work on the day’s production.
+Free Self-Guided Window Tours are available anytime during business hours (open 7 days a week, except Christmas and New Year’s Day) and allow you to watch (and smell!) candy makers as they work on the day’s production.
 Information posted at every window describes each area’s purpose, as well as gives some history of Boehm’s. $5 Guided Tours are by reservation only, June – September.
 On the guided tour, you will be escorted through the chocolate factory where you will learn about the art of handmade chocolate and see the authentic chalet where the founder lived.
 For more information, visit the website for Boehm’s Candies.

 $10 Seattle Chocolates factory tour in Tukwila are offered Monday-Saturday at their factory, just south of the city in Tukwila.
 Taste Seattle Chocolates recipes throughout your journey, explore chocolate-making machines, and the start-to-finish creation of truffles and chocolate bars.
 Discover the history of chocolate, the untold stories of Seattle Chocolate Company, and learn how new flavors get invented.
 Reservations are recommended.
 For more information or to book a tour, visit Seattle Chocolates tour page.